CovidTrackerFr/vitemadose-ios/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Description
-_A clear and concise description of what the PR fixes_
+_A clear and concise description of what the PR is about_

 ## Changes
-_A summary of your changes_
+- _A summary of your changes_

 ## Related issue
 _**Please make sure an issue exists before creating a new PR**_